 Maira Kalman is brilliant and speaks to that deep part of my heart that knows things don't have to make sense to be beautiful.
 Reading her stories and poems is like pressing a release valve on my brain.
 She makes me laugh.
 She makes me miss my family.
 And she makes me feel normal.
 I'm buying what she's selling big time.

-The first time I read Duck, Death and the Tulip, I was literally left breathless at the end.
+The first time I read Duck, Death and the Tulip, I was literally left breathless.
 It blew my mind that children's books could deal with topics like this, and with such grace, beauty and honesty.
 It forever changed my writing, and my view of what was possible through children's picture books.

 I wanted to squeeze this book so tight it became a part of me - that's how much I loved it.
 I have always been mesmerized by artists that can tell a wordless story, and Marla Frazee is one of the best.
 Time and again, she unwraps the complexity and nuance of being a human through masterful simple lines and techniques.
 She is a gift.